Stephen Cook: Research

-Stephen Cook is considered one of the forefathers of computational complexity theory.

 During his PhD, Cook worked on complexity of functions, mainly on multiplication.
 In his seminal 1971 paper "The Complexity of Theorem Proving Procedures", Cook formalized the notions of polynomial-time reduction (also known as Cook reduction) and NP-completeness, and proved the existence of an NP-complete problem by showing that the Boolean satisfiability problem (usually known as SAT) is NP-complete.
 This theorem was proven independently by Leonid Levin in the Soviet Union, and has thus been given the name the Cook–Levin theorem.
 The paper also formulated the most famous problem in computer science, the P vs. NP problem.
 Informally, the "P vs. NP" question asks whether every optimization problem whose answers can be efficiently verified for correctness/optimality can be solved optimally with an efficient algorithm.
 Given the abundance of such optimization problems in everyday life, a positive answer to the "P vs. NP" question would likely have profound practical and philosophical consequences.

 Cook conjectures that there are optimization problems (with easily checkable solutions) that cannot be solved by efficient algorithms, i.e., P is not equal to NP.
 This conjecture has generated a great deal of research in computational complexity theory, which has considerably improved our understanding of the inherent difficulty of computational problems and what can be computed efficiently.
 Yet, the conjecture remains open and is among the seven famous Millennium Prize Problems.

 In 1982, Cook received the Turing Award for his contributions to complexity theory.
 His citation reads: